jonhaddow/priors-park-CC/content/sections/the-team.md

 **Jackie** – our Pastoral Support Worker.
 Together, Nigel and Jackie have overall responsibility for the ministries in the church.

-**Vanessa and Mike**– our Children’s Leaders with a passion for children, Jesus and craziness.
-Ness leads the Lighthouse Club and and Mike leads Extreme
+**Vanessa and Mike** – our Children’s Leaders with a passion for children's work, Jesus and craziness.
+Ness leads the Lighthouse Club and they both lead the Pirate Kids church.

-**Stacey -** Hub Leader.
-Stacey is head of the hub @thechapel, and helps with the running of the chapel
+**Paul -** Deacon, Responsible for the managenent of the Hub and the mens ministry.

-**Paul -** Deacon